Finding Peace When You’ve Lost Control

 Do you see how we’ve got this all wrong?
 We try to control our circumstances and other humans – things we cannot control.
 And we get apathetic about controlling one of the most important things we are responsible for controlling – our own thoughts and subsequent reactions to those thoughts.

-We do a lot of work on turning this dynamic around in the Flying Free Sisterhood education and support group.
-(Learn more and get on the waiting list HERE.)
+We do a lot of work on turning this dynamic around in the Flying Free Sisterhood program.
 Why?
 Because this is where your power lies.
 If you’ve ever felt powerless, you need to learn how to do this.

 Taking Control Where You Can Enables You to Create Peace and Beauty